 - 1 jalapeno

-- 2 bunches red radish, ends trimmed (discard leaves) and sliced thinly
+- 2 bunch red radish, ends trimmed and sliced thinly

-- In a large pot over medium heat, combine chicken and water.
+In a large pot over medium heat, combine chicken and water.
 Bring to a boil, skimming scum that floats on top.
-When broth clears, add onions, garlic and about 1 tablespoon salt.
+When broth clears, add onions, garlic, and salt.
+Lower heat, cover and continue to cook for about 10 to 15 minutes.

-- Add puree chili mixture into pot.
+Add pureed chili mixture into the pot.
 Add hominy.
-Continue to simmer for about 20 to 25 minutes or until meat is tender.
+Continue to simmer for about 20 to 25 minutes or until chicken and hominy are tender.
 Season with additional salt, if needed.